-- Can manage your tax bracket, standard deduction availability and/or itemized deduction phase-out limitations.
+- Can manage your tax bracket, standard deduction availability, and/or itemized deduction phase-out limitations.

 What Is the Process to make a Qualified Charitable Distribution?

 The strategy must be put in place before the RMD is distributed or the RMD will still be included in taxable income.
 To make the QCD, you will contact your IRA administrator regarding what charity you would like to support and request the distribution to be made directly from the IRA to the charity.
 No tax withholding should be taken on the distribution.
-The charity will provide you with a contribution acknowledgement that shows receipt of the distribution; this acknowledgement receipt is required to make the Qualified Charitable Distribution valid.
+The charity will provide you with a contribution acknowledgment that shows receipt of the distribution; this acknowledgment receipt is required to make the Qualified Charitable Distribution valid.

 When Is this Tax Savings Strategy Most Beneficial?

 This strategy is most beneficial if you are charitably inclined and you do not need the RMD to live on.
 It is better in years when your RMD may push you into a higher tax bracket or increase limitations on your cash donations.
-It may be completed at any time during the year, but should be completed early enough to allowed the charity ample time to receive the distribution by December 31st to guarantee credit in the proper year.
+It may be completed at any time during the year but should be completed early enough to allow the charity ample time to receive the distribution by December 31st to guarantee credit in the proper year.